michalkonecny/exact-function-plotter/README.md

 [Try it now](http://duck.aston.ac.uk/konecnym/plotter/)

-Also, see the [screenshots folder](screenshots) and [slides](regional-cstaster-MK-cid-slides.pdf) featuring plots produced by this tool.
+Also, see the [screenshots folder](screenshots) and [slides for a school outreach](regional-cstaster-MK-cid-slides.pdf) featuring plots produced by this tool.

 _Beware: Work in progress.
 Currently the UI and plotting is slow._